What we know about the Natanz nuclear site attack

 How have Israel, the U.S. and Iran responded?

-Israel has not directly claimed responsibility for the attack, but Iranian Foreign Minister Mohammad Javad Zarif said Monday that Iran “will take revenge for this action against the Zionists,” IRNA, the state-run Iranian news agency, reported.
+Israel has not directly claimed responsibility for the attack, but Iranian Foreign Minister Mohammad Javad Zarif said Monday that Iran “will take revenge for this action against the Zionists,” reported IRNA, the state-run Iranian news agency.

 Iranian Foreign Ministry spokesman Saeed Khatibzadeh said the attack should be considered one of the “crimes against humanity which the Israeli regime has been doing for many years now.”